 The Associate in Science in Business Administration offers its students a foundation of academics and business principles that will help them develop as business professionals.
 With practical application an important part of the Peirce College education model, many students are able to adapt classroom learning to the workplace quickly.
-Most associate degree
+Most associate degreegraduates at Peirce College continue their education and complete the bachelor's degree, opening the door to higher levels of responsibility.
+Those interested in pursuing a Peirce College bachelor's level Business